atilaneves/mqtt/README.md

 MQTT broker written in D, using [vibe.d](https://github.com/rejectedsoftware/vibe.d).

 Doesn't yet implement all of MQTT.
-There is no authenticatin nor QOS levels other than 0.
+There is no authentication nor QOS levels other than 0.
 It can be used for testing however and does correctly subscribe, unsubscribe and dispatches messages.